orottier/web-audio-api-rs/README.md

 ### Notes for Linux users

-Using the library on Linux with the ALSA backend might lead to unexpected cranky sound with the default render size of 128 frames.
-In such cases, a simple workaround is to pass the `Playback` latency hint when creating the audio context, which will increase the render size to 1024 frames:
+Using the library on Linux with the ALSA backend might lead to unexpected cranky sound with the default render size (i.e. 128 frames).
+In such cases, a simple workaround is to pass the `AudioContextLatencyCategory::Playback` latency hint when creating the audio context, which will increase the render size to 1024 frames:

 ```rs
 let audio_context = AudioContext::new(AudioContextOptions {